hindman/mvs/README.md

 # Information about the plan and its original-new path pairs.
 print(plan.as_dict)

-# Whether preparation failed due to problems.
+# Whether preparation failed due to problems and what they are.
 print(plan.failed)
 print(plan.uncontrolled_problems)